thienantrieu/Wave/README.md

 Includes
 - Complete one-dimensional underwater sound wave propagtion simulation with ability to apply Dirichlet boundary condition and other initial conditions
-- Two-dimensional simulation that was in follow-up research ideas.
+- Two-dimensional simulation that was shown in follow-up research subjects.